PeterMcQuaid/EVMGuard/README.md

 EtherGuard supports all three transaction types across EVM-chains, and has full support for custom access lists

-EtherGuard uses the Tonelli-Shanks algorithm for public key recovery from the ECDSA signature geneated
+EtherGuard uses the Tonelli-Shanks algorithm for public key recovery from the ECDSA signature generated

 ## Features